airtonazevedo/react-navigation-modal/README.md

     </Stack.Navigator>
 ```

-__To avoid bugs it is recommended to configure the headerMode and the mode like the example__
+__To avoid bugs it is recommended to configure the headerMode like the example__

 For open your modal just:
 ```js